Louis-udm/louis-udm.github.io/index.md

 ---

 #### Welcome to the Homepage of Louis.Zhibin.Lv
-#### Bienvenu chez Louis.Zhibin.Lv

-### Profil
 I am a master of computer science graduated from the DIRO ([Département d'informatique et de recherche opérationnelle](https://diro.umontreal.ca/accueil/)) of the Université de Montréal, in the direction of Artificial Intelligence.
-My research tutor is [Jan-Yun Nie](http://rali.iro.umontreal.ca/nie/jian-yun-nie/).
+My research tutor is [Jian-Yun Nie](http://rali.iro.umontreal.ca/nie/jian-yun-nie-en/).

 My research recently is the detection of hate speech and offensive language at the [RALI](http://rali.iro.umontreal.ca/rali/?q=en) laboratory managed by my professeur.
 During the laboratory, I proposed the STG-BERT model, which greatly improved the detection performance in the field and reached state-of-the-art.
 The related paper will be published soon.